Marvin Irvin: Disappearances of Patricia Rose and Crystal Simmons

 Irvin returned to St. Joseph not long after.
-There, on September 17, 1990, meat cutter 31-year-old Patricia Diane Rose visited a local bar named Brew's Blue Town to take a break from work and was due to return, but she never did and was reported missing.
+There, on September 1, 1990, meat cutter 31-year-old Patricia Diane Rose visited a local bar named Brew's Blue Town to take a break from work and was due to return, but she never did.
+She was reported missing by her mother on September 17 after she failed to answer days of phone calls.
 A month later, on October 29, 33-year-old Crystal Lynn Simmons also disappeared, last seen at downtown bar.
 During the investigation, investigators received a tip, saying that Simmons was last seen with a man named Marvin Lee Irvin, and to inspect his truck as evidence.

 They followed up on it and received a warrant to search his vehicle.
 They temporarily removed the seats and discovered a partially wet towel soaked in blood.
 Further tests on the blood proved it belonged to Simmons, and Irvin was arrested.
 In November, skeletal remains of two women were found in a cornfield in Kansas, both were later positively identified as belonging to both women.
 An autopsy on both declared their cause of death as multiple blows to the head.